vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2014-12-23-now-playing.md

   * the artist and album name
   * track length
   * track popularity
-  * a beautiful artwork. (only with os x notification)
+  * a beautiful artwork. (only with Mac OS notifications and before Big Sur)
   * ♥ if track is liked, ♡ otherwise

 * You can disable this option at any time in Settings menu:-